 SkullCandy, headquartered in Park City, Utah, is one of the world’s most distinct audio brands.
-They are certainly well-known for using unique technology, color and character to revolutionize the audio arena.
-Additionally SkullCandy offers wireless products that possess unmistakable style and exceptional performance.
-Such as headphones, earbuds and other audio and wireless products.
+They are well-known for using unique technology, color and character to revolutionize the audio arena.
+Additionally, SkullCandy offers wireless products that possess unmistakable style and exceptional performance.
+Such as headphones, earbuds, and other audio and wireless products.

 SkullCandy has more than 300 employees across the globe, including the U.S. and Canada, Mexico, Switzerland, China, and Japan.
-Consequently, external sharing and collaboration of content has become an important success factor within Skullcandy’s business operations.
+Consequently, external sharing and collaboration of content have become an important success factor within Skullcandy’s business operations.
 Departments need to be able to quickly share documents with their counterparts in other locations.
-But also while providing a consistent user-experience for employees who prefer different platforms.
+But also while providing a consistent user experience for employees who prefer different platforms.